 In order to achieve the best outcomes, district leadership has aligned projects and initiatives with four pillars of excellence - academic excellence, people excellence, operational excellence and engagement excellence.
-These pillars are designed to create a culture that meets the greatest needs of students, empowers employees, optimizes operations, and invests in families and the community.
+These pillars are designed to create a culture that meets the greatest needs of students, empowers employees, optimizes operations and invests in families and the community.
 Together, they form the foundation of the district's commitment to organizational excellence and student success.

-The proposed 2023-2024 operating budget was prepared with this vision in mind and incorporates the best thinking of staff, families, partners and community members.
-The district is requesting an increase of \$39 million from Mecklenburg County to support four areas: sustaining operations, investing in our employees, student growth and additional space, and program expansion and new initiatives.
+The proposed 2023-24 operating budget was prepared with this vision in mind and incorporates the best thinking of staff, families, partners and community members.
+Mecklenburg County has approved an increase of \$39 million to support the following areas: investing in our employees and student growth and additional space.

-- Sustaining operations: The district seeks \$757,610 to maintain the same level of services it currently provides.
-These funds will cover contract increases for School resources Officers and rising fuel costs. - Investing in our employees: This investment will allow CMS to provide the same salary increase for locally paid staff as the state will provide for state paid employees and to make pay adjustments to keep the district competitive in hiring.
-It will also cover anticipated statemandated increases in the employer-paid portions of health insurance and retirement rates.
-The total request for employee investment comes to \$28.8 million. - Student growth and additional space: CMS requests \$6.8 million to pay for the increase in charter school enrollment.
-The request also includes \$1.6 million, which will cover staffing and operating costs for two new schools.
-The total request for student growth and additional space is \$8.4 million. - Program expansion and new initiatives: The district requests a total of \$1.1 million, of which \$839,677 will go towards Enhanced Cyber Defense and \$214,803 will provide support in the Office of Compliance and Ethics.
+• Investing in our employees: This investment will allow CMS to provide the same salary increase for locally paid staff as the state will provide for state paid employees and to make pay adjustments to keep the district competitive in hiring.
+It will also cover anticipated state-mandated increases in the employer-paid portions of health insurance and retirement rates.
+The total request for employee investment comes to \$29.6 million.

+• Student growth and additional space: CMS requests \$7.8 million to pay for the increase in charter school enrollment.
+The request also includes \$1.5 million, which will cover staffing and operating costs for two new schools.
+The total request for student growth and additional space is \$9.3 million.